Koprzywnica – Cistercian Abbey

 History

-The Cistercian Abbey in Koprzywnica was founded in 1185 by the comes Mikołaj Bogoria Skotnicki, with the support of Prince Casimir the Just.
+The Cistercian Abbey in Koprzywnica was founded in 1185 by the comes Mikołaj Bogoria Skotnicki, with the support of Prince Kazimierz the Just and the papal legate Giles of Mutina, who brought the relics of St. Florian.
 The first monks with the abbot Theodoric came from the abbey of Morimond in France.
-Thanks to the efforts of the Mikołaj, prince exempted the brothers from taxes and granted them the first salary, enlarged in 1212 by the bishop of Cracow Wincenty Kadłubek.
+Thanks to the efforts of the Mikołaj, prince exempted the brothers from taxes and granted them the first salary, enlarged in 1212 by the bishop of Cracow Wincenty Kadłubek and then around 1219-1243 by voivode Pakosław Lasocic.
 Despite this, the abbey’s income was more modest than in other Cistercian monasteries in Lesser Poland, and the received lands were mostly still undeveloped.
 In addition, it was difficult for monks to administer complicated property relations and grants limited to parts of the villages.

-The monks probably initially used makeshift timber buildings of unknown form.
+The monks probably initially used timber buildings of unknown form.
 The construction of a stone monastery church began at the beginning of the 13th century and was completed before the first quarter of this century.
-Its construction was carried out in two stages: first, a chancel with vaults, peripheral walls of the transept and side chapels, and then the nave and transept vaults were erected.
-In 1207, the Kraków bishop Pelka (Fulko) consecrated the monastery buildings, although work on them probably lasted until the end of the 13th century, and even in the 14th and 15th centuries, as evidenced by numerous donations of kings Casimir the Great and Władysław Jagiełło.
+Its construction was carried out in two stages: first, a chancel with vaults, peripheral walls of the transept and side chapels, and then the nave with aisles and vaults of the transept were erected.
+In 1201 it was recorded that “claustrum in Koprnyvicia edificatur”, which probably referred to the eastern wing of the claustrum.
+In 1207, the Kraków bishop Pełka consecrated the abbey buildings, although work on them probably lasted until the end of the 13th century, and even in the 14th and 15th centuries, as evidenced by numerous donations of kings Kazimierz the Great and Władysław Jagiełło.

 In 1241, the abbey became the target of the Mongol invasion, as a result of which it was devastated and plundered.
 Similar destruction also took place during the second raid in 1259.
 The reconstruction of the monastery after this destruction was supported by prince Bolesław the Chaste three years later, granting monks numerous privileges.
-At the beginning of the fourteenth century, thanks to the efforts of the Archbishop of Gniezno, Jarosław Bogoria Skotnicki, a significant rebuilding of the abbey was carried out, giving it Gothic features, and in 1346 King Casimir the Great exempted residents of Koprzywnica and several nearby villages from taxes for participating in the construction of the monastery walls.
-In 1461, abbot Mikołaj from Trzebnica initiated a thorough renovation, continued by his successor Mikołaj from Przeworsk, during which brick cloisters and new monastery gates were erected.
+At the beginning of the fourteenth century, thanks to the efforts of the Archbishop of Gniezno, Jarosław Bogoria Skotnicki, a significant rebuilding of the abbey was carried out, giving it Gothic features, and in 1346 King Kazimierz the Great exempted residents of Koprzywnica and several nearby villages from taxes for participating in the construction of the monastery walls.
+In the first half of the 15th century, life in the abbey was dominated by a dispute between Polish and German monks, which led to stagnation.
+It was not until 1461 that Abbot Mikołaj of Trzebnica initiated a thorough renovation of the abbey, continued by his successor Mikołaj from Przeworsk, during which brick cloisters, new monastery gates and a wooden infirmary with a chapel of St. Valentine were erected.

-In 1508 the church and abbey were damaged by fire.
-Roofs and wooden buildings were particularly destroyed at that time.
-Rebuilding was done by abbot Mikołaj from Robczyce, who probably moved after a fire from the eastern wing of the enclosure to a separate timber building.
 In the years 1615-1620, during the rule of Hieronim Ossoliński, an abbey palace called “Opatówka” was erected, and thirty years later abbot Zbigniew Ossoliński renovated the church and built a porch and a new tower at the naves crossing.
+Additionally, he funded a novitiate building near the eastern wing and thoroughly rebuilt the dormitory.
 At the end of the 18th century, the last ones thorough modernization works were carried out before the dissolution, giving the monastery Baroque elements.
 In 1819, the tsarist authorities issued a cassation decree of the monastery, implemented by the authorities of the Kingdom of Poland.
 Uninhabited or intended for economic purposes, the monastery buildings underwent rapid devastation and, as a consequence, most of the monastery buildings were demolished.
+Worse still, in 1915 artillery fire destroyed the roofs of the church and the surviving claustrum buildings, which were eventually slightened except for the eastern wing.

 Architecture